radicle-dev/radicle.xyz/_posts/2025-08-14-jujutsu-with-radicle.md

 And our adventure ends here.
 We dived into how Radicle works with Git, how Jujutsu works Git, and how I use Jujutsu to have a branch-less flow in Radicle.
-This is has been a dream to work with.
+This has been a dream to work with.
 This type of tooling feels like it enables me a lot more when managing my changes and keeping a clean history.
 I was *able* to do this with `git rebase`, but it felt like it got in the way more than it enabled me – and I haven't even touched on how [conflicts][jj-conflicts] are easy in Jujutsu!

 There is plenty of room for improvements here, some things on my list are:
 - Keeping track of Jujutsu change IDs in Radicle data, which is already being